A speed and departure time optimization algorithm for the Pollution-Routing Problem: Introduction

 \section{Introduction}

-The Pollution-Routing Problem (PRP) is a variant of the Vehicle Routing Problem with environmental considerations, introduced in \cite{BektasLaporte2011}.
-The objective is to minimize operational and environmental costs subject to capacity and hard time-window constraints.
-In the PRP, the costs are mainly based on fuel consumption, which depends on many factors (e.g. distance traveled, vehicle load, level of CO$_2$ emissions, etc.), and driver wages.
-To our knowledge, the PRP was addressed by \citet{DemirBL12}, \citet{KramerSVC14} and \citet{Dabiaetal2014}. \citet{DemirBL12} proposed an adaptative large neighborhood search heuristic, while \citet{KramerSVC14} developed a matheuristic, integrating an iterated local search with a set-partitioning formulation.
-More recently, \citet{Dabiaetal2014} put forward a branch-and-price algorithm for the PRP.
+The Pollution-Routing Problem (PRP) is a variant of the Vehicle Routing Problem with environmental considerations, introduced in \cite{BektasLaporte2011}, and aiming to minimize operational and environmental costs subject to vehicle capacity and hard time-window constraints.
+The costs are based on driver wages and fuel consumption, evaluated as a non-linear function of the distance traveled, vehicle load, and vehicle speed.
+Some recent articles have proposed heuristics for the PRP: an adaptive large neighborhood search in \citet{DemirBL12}, and an ILS with a set-partitioning matheuristic in \citet{KramerSVC14}.
+Other contributions \citep{BektasLaporte2011,Franceschettietal2013,Dabiaetal2014} focused on mathematical formulations and integer programming algorithms based on branch-and-price.

 Vehicle-speed decisions play an important role in the PRP, since they do not only affect the total cost, but also the travel times between the locations, with a large impact on time-window feasibility.
 For this reason, most algorithms for the PRP perform -- at regular times during the search -- an optimization of vehicle speeds for the current routes.
-The resulting sub-problem, called speed optimization problem (SOP), seeks to find the most cost-efficient arc speeds on a given route while respecting arrival time constraints at each customer.
-In the considered vehicle routing application, the objective function is non-linear, based on fuel consumption and work duration.
+The resulting speed optimization subproblem (SOP), seeks to find the most cost-efficient arc speeds on a given route while respecting arrival-time constraints at each customer.